 The airline industry has recorded a record number of passengers and flights and the trend is upward.
 That means more crowded skies and planes greeting you this coming year.
 Of course, a lounge would be a great way to remedy that.
-As far as where to go, more travelers are looking to get away from the stress and burdens of life back home, and that escape means traveling to destinations not on everyone’s bucket list – yet.
+As far as where to go, more travelers are looking to get away from the stress and burdens of life back home, and that escape means travelling to destinations not on everyone’s bucket list – yet.
 Budget airlines are spreading their wings and crossing vast oceans which means younger travelers and all budget-minded adventurers have more options to do something new in 2018.

 Boomers Are On The Roll

 They’ve been there and done that.
 The so-called Baby Boomers (generally those born between 1946 and 1964) will have disposable cash to spend and will look to escape their own life stresses, namely health and weather, and for those still actively employed, work.
 For everyone who discounts the contribution of boomers to the travel economy, there will be eyebrow-raising numbers to contend with.